You haven't shortlisted any properties yet. Use the icons to add them here.

 You are responsible for and agree to reimburse to the owner and us all costs incurred by the owner and/or us as a result of any breakage or damage in or to the property which is caused by you or any members of your party or any other persons invited into the property by you.
 The owner and/or we can ask for an extra payment from you to cover any such costs.

-The owner expects the property to be left in a reasonable state on departure.
+The owner expects the accommodation to be left in a reasonable state on departure.
 If in the owner’s or caretaker’s opinion, additional cleaning is required, you will be liable to the owner for the cost of this cleaning.

 You may need to check and sign an inventory of the property and its contents on arrival at the property.
 If you discover that anything is missing or damaged on arrival please notify the owner/key holder immediately.